fgrillo89/real-estate-scraper/README.md

 4    € 400,000 k.k.
 Name: Price, dtype: object

-#scrape 'deep' the first 3 search results pages for the city of Rotterdam and store the results in a SQLite databse
+#scrape 'deep' the first 3 results pages for the city of Rotterdam and store the results in a SQLite database
 scraper.download_to_db(city='Rotterdam', pages=[1, 2, 3], deep=True, shallow_pages_per_iteration=5)
 ```